lcary/ProgramSynthesis.jl/README.md

-DreamCore
+ProgramSynthesis
 =========

-DreamCore is a library of program induction and synthesis routines.
+ProgramSynthesis is a library of program induction and synthesis routines.

 Checklist
 ---------